Prompting Basics - 60 minutes

 There are many tools and approaches available to you as the AI application developer to interface an LLM.
 We will briefly review a few of these and then make a recommendation for you to follow with the subsequent steps of this module.

 Before jumping into specific tools, let’s review the basics of interfacing with an LLM through a chat or agentic experience.
 Since LLMs can often support a wide variety of use cases and personas, it is important that the LLM receive clear, upfront guidance to define its objectives, constraints, persona, and tone.
-These instructions are provided in natural language form and are form the "System Prompt".
+These instructions are provided using natural language specified in the "System Prompt".
 Once a System Prompt is defined and a chat session begins, the System Prompt cannot be changed.

 Lastly, while experimenting with LLMs, especially with inferencing servers without a GPU, it is recommended to constrain the LLM from producing overly verbose responses by setting the Max Tokens to an appropriate threshold.
 This also helps coach the LLM to be more concise with its responses, which can be helpful during testing.